everycure-org/matrix/docs/src/data_science/moa_extraction.md

 Currently, there are two separate pipelines which must be run in sequence:

-1. **DrugMechDB to KG mapping pipeline** This is run once locally.
+1. **DrugMechDB entity resolution pipeline** This is run once locally.
 Uses a Node synonymizer to map all entities appearing DrugMechDB to the KG.
 2. **Main MOA extraction pipeline** Performs all other functionality.